pussinboots/vagrant-devel/README.md

 Easy to setup Ubuntu based development environment.
 The complete new setup of development machine cause me in the past some headaches because i couldn't rember how to setup some specific development tools like sbt or so.
 And accidently i removed sometimes my complete adapted development vm.
 So i decided to automate this setup completly so i will have problem anymore to setup a clean full development environment that contains all tools i loved and i need.
 Feel free to fork this repository and adapt it to your own needs maybe it is possible to setup a page like vagrantcloud did where every developer can upload his development environment based on vagrant.

+##Contribute

+During this setup it rise the idea to launch a service where developer can search for vagrant boxes that offer a complete environment for programming language x or project x.
+So that it easy to build a project by just start the vagrant box for it and begin with development.
+Please contact me pussinboots666@googlemail.com if you like this idea and maybe want to contribute on it.

 ##Todo

 * by using the clean base box the setup could take while to install all software maybe offer a complete basebox but than it contains all and it can not be adapted like this approach with provision